Brady DeSanti, PhD

 Service Summary

-Along with serving as the Director of the Native American Studies program, Dr. DeSanti is a member of the Executive Council for Native Studies, a member of the UNO Human Rights Executive Committee, Goldstein Lecture Committee, and Brooks Lecture Committee in Religious Studies.
+Along with serving as the Director of the Native American Studies program, Dr. DeSanti is a member of the Executive Council for Native Studies, a member of the UNO Goldstein Human Rights Executive Committee, Human Rights Curricular Committee, and co-adviser for Religious Studies majors.
+He also chairs RPT duties for the Religious Studies Department.